 What this could mean for Babycicle (Hunter’s words, not ours) is up for debate.
 But we’ve got no doubt that he may have to choose between finishing his father’s mission or following his heart.

 His journey may be one we don’t expect.
 Perhaps he does a Killer Frost and goes evil for a bit before becoming an antihero and then the hero.

 If he goes through a massive journey, will he be able to forgive Courtney for keeping such a big secret from him?
 Our bets are on “probably not”.
 Will he take on the Icicle mantle?
 Finally, we’re betting he does, but not in the way we think.

 Moving away from the Stargirl version of the Icicle family, we need to examine the relationship between Cameron and Joar.
 According to a breakdown by Looper, there is a big difference between the two villains.

 Joar isn’t much a father.
-If Cameron’s quote in the comic Stars and S.T.R.I.P.E indicates anything, it’s he’s not much of a villain either.
-In that story we don’t know his status outside of his son’s reference.
+If Cameron’s testimony in the comic Stars and S.T.R.I.P.E indicates anything, he [Joar]’s not much of a villain either.
+In that story, we don’t know his status outside of his son’s reference.
 It’s also clear the younger Icicle takes no pleasure in mentioning his old man.
 Though, Junior mentions something about his dad being a bank robber.

-Clearly, Cameron sees himself as more superior.
+Finally, Cameron sees himself as more superior.
 From what we’ve read, he takes the ‘Icicle’ mantle for himself.
-This has nothing to do with Joar.
+Moreover, this has nothing to do with Joar.
 It’s to show who the ultimate villain is.